Despite their air of apparent nonchalance about life, cats are sensitive to their surroundings.

 Like most animals, cats might flee in the face of a natural disaster, such as flooding, a tornado, or an earthquake.
 Their survival instincts kick in, spurring them to move away from danger.
 However, cats with deep attachments to their human owners might stick close by, not wanting to let them out of their sight.

 If you need to leave your home after a severe weather event, take your cat with you.
 Have a disaster pack ready, including items such as a cat carrier, proof of your cat’s vaccinations, a two-week food supply, a blanket, and your cat’s preferred treat.
 In the unfortunate event that your cat is nowhere to be found when you evacuate, leave a food supply somewhere near your home.
-Have a photograph handy to make lost posters and show at shelters in case your cat winds up in one.
+Have a photograph handy to make lost posters and show them at shelters in case your cat winds up in one.
 Cats are hardy survivors, and returning to the house and looking for yours should yield positive results.

 Prepare for pests